 - Allow the paint to dry

 Clothespins are such a great way to practice fine motor coordination.
 Given their size and design, they almost force the user to use a mature pinch grasp to manipulate them.
 Plus they take a little bit of strength.
-The ribs can be placed and removed in repetition for lots of fine motor practice.
+The ribs can be placed and removed in repetition for lots of fine motor practice and finger strengthening.

 - Print the pages below to get the skeleton pieces

 - Trace the pieces onto the paper plates, making the number of pieces stated and arranging them on the plates to get the most pieces out of each plate as you can.
 For example, trace the sternum and neck on a single plate.
 Only use the flat part of the plate, not the edges.

 - *If you prefer and want to upgrade this craft, draw the bones freehand

 - Add details using the black sharpie marker